Important Tips for Lost & Found Animals

 Saturday: 11 a.m. -4 p.m.

-To release a stray animal back to its owner, animals must have a rabies vaccination and a dog license if living in Ottawa County.
+To release a stray animal back to its owner, animals must have a rabies vaccination, a microchip, and a dog license if living in Ottawa County.

 *There are factors which may prevent your animal from going home on the same day.
 Please confirm with us at 616.399.2119 to make sure you animal is ready for pick up.

 I NEED TO RECLAIM MY ANIMAL FROM HARBOR